msaiko239/MSM3500-LTE/README.txt

 # MSM3500-LTE
 Multi System Messaging build for LTE Integration to Druid EPC This system is built to integrate Ubuntu to Druid EPC for integtration to text messaging to an LTE device.
+The system uses asterisk agi to convert the incomming SIP message to an HTTP request to Druid which then send the message to your User Device.

 Prerequisites
   Asterisk Version 14 or higher